mayurd8862/FileSense.AI-Semantic-File-Renamer/README.md

-## 🗃️ FileSense.AI : AI Powered File Renamer
+## 🗃️ FileSense.AI : Semantic File Renamer

 FileSense.AI is your intelligent solution for file organization.
 By leveraging the power of GenAI 🤖, FileSense.AI analyzes and understands the content of your documents and images, providing intuitive and descriptive file names 🏷️.
 It supports a wide range of file formats 📁 and multiple languages 🌍, ensuring that your files are perfectly organized and easy to find.
 Experience seamless file management with FileSense.AI! 🚀